wmstg/code-kata-shopping-cart/README.md

 # CODE-KATA-Shopping-Cart

 ## Workflow
-- Treat this like a real assignment, but only spend an hour or two on it - it doesn't matter how far you get
+- Treat this like a real assignment, but only spend up to two hours on it - it doesn't matter how far you get
-- Add your own `README` if necessary
+- Include a `README`

 ## Instructions
 You should implement a supermarket checkout which: